meandor/transporter/README.md

 The `TargetingScanner` is responsible to lock onto the target depending on the given location.
 In other words find the proper API abstraction to export to (adapter), which is called `Target`.

-To add an Export you have to add a new `Platform` actor with an Implementation of a `PhaseTransitionCoil` and a `TargetingScanner` which define how to export incoming data.
+To add an Export you have to add a new `Platform` actor with an mplementation of `PhaseTransitionCoil` and `TargetingScanner` which define how to export incoming data.

 In `de.meandor.transporter.Transporter`:
 ```scala